 This beach is considered one of the best beaches in the world and one of the most beautiful in the Caribbean.
-A good way to see another great spot on the island is to hike from Mayreau’s Saltwhistle Bay to Saline Bay; along the way, you’ll be rewarded with amazing views of the Tobago Cays.
+A good way to see another great spot on the island is to pack some trail mix and hike from Mayreau’s Saltwhistle Bay to Saline Bay; along the way, you’ll be rewarded with amazing views of the Tobago Cays.

 Half Moon Bay, Antigua